TatyanaRicketts/TatyanaRicketts/README.md

 Whether I’m exploring space system vulnerabilities or building secure infrastructure, I bring a strong sense of purpose, clarity, and curiosity to every repo I touch.

-I am also a huge fan of anything math-related
+I am also a huge fan of anything math related

 🔭 **Focus Areas**: Cybersecurity | Space Systems | Network Analysis | Automation
 🌱 **Always learning something new and applying it**